Error analysis of a fully discrete structure-preserving finite element scheme for a diffuse-interface model of tumour growth: Introduction

-The convergence analysis carried out here also differs fundamentally from that in~\cite{WanLinYan25}.
-In particular, our finite element functions possess only $H^1$ spatial regularity, which prevents us from using the $H^2$ regularity estimates that play a central role in the time-semidiscrete analysis of~\cite{WanLinYan25}.
-To overcome this difficulty, we derive a number of delicate estimates for the nonlinear terms, relying on discrete Sobolev embeddings and discrete Gagliardo–Nirenberg inequalities.
+The convergence analysis carried out in the present paper, and hence the final results, differ substantially from those in~\cite{WanLinYan25}.
+While \cite{WanLinYan25} studies a time-semidiscrete scheme in a two-dimensional domain, we analyse a fully discrete finite element scheme on a three-dimensional convex domain.
+This distinction is significant, since the fully discrete solutions possess only $H^1$ spatial regularity, and the three-dimensional setting makes the control of nonlinear terms substantially more delicate.
+In particular, the $H^2$ regularity estimate that plays a central role in the time-semidiscrete analysis of~\cite{WanLinYan25} is no longer available in our setting.

+To overcome this difficulty, we derive a number of delicate estimates for the nonlinear terms, relying on discrete Sobolev embeddings and discrete Gagliardo--Nirenberg inequalities.
 A key ingredient is the derivation of $L^\infty$ bounds for the finite element solution, together with estimates for its discrete time derivative in negative-order Sobolev spaces.
-Furthermore, we employ the Ritz projection of the solution and establish superconvergence estimates for the difference between the finite element solution and its Ritz projection.
-These tools allow us to obtain optimal error estimates not only in $H^s$ for $s \in \{0,1\}$, but also in $L^\infty$.
+Furthermore, we employ the Ritz projection of the exact solution and establish superconvergence estimates for the difference between the finite element solution and its Ritz projection.
+These tools allow us to obtain optimal error estimates not only in $H^1$, but also in $L^2$ and $L^\infty$.

 The remainder of the paper is organised as follows.
 In Section~\ref{sec:prelim}, we introduce the notations and assumptions, present a formulation of the problem based on the SAV approach, and collect various preliminary results on finite element approximation.
 Section~\ref{sec:savfemeuler} describes the numerical scheme, establishes its mass conservation and energy stability properties, and provides the error estimates.
 In particular, the scheme is detailed in Algorithm~\ref{alg:sav}, and the main convergence result is stated in Theorem~\ref{the:main}.
 Section~\ref{sec:exp} reports several numerical experiments that validate the theoretical results.
 Finally, Section~\ref{sec:conclusion} concludes the paper with some final remarks.